 With Grant Morrison's reboot of the JLA achieving new heights of popularity for the Justice League, the Manhunter from Mars achieved arguably his greatest exposure, and was featured in an ongoing solo title, which ran for 37 issues.
 Writer John Ostrander expanded the history of Mars, chronicling a war with Apokolips, the ensuing near extinction of the Martian race due to Malefic's machinations, and ancient interactions between Earth and Mars.
 He also connected the Martian and Saturnian races, and expanded the catalogue of secret identities for the Sleuth from Outer Space.

 As the 2000's saw more Crises, J'onn's solo title was canceled, and he started to be sidelined more and more.
-The One Year Later event gave him a new mini-series with a new look and more reactionary attitude.
+The One Year Later event gave him a new mini-series with a new look and a more reactionary attitude.
 In the opening stanza of the event Final Crisis, J'onn was killed, only to be resurrected a few years later as part of the Blackest Night.
 His solo story in the anthology Brightest Day saw him return to a more cerebral, compassionate attitude, as well as returning him to a more familiar look, albeit with some tweaks.
 This too would prove short lived, though, as even bigger shake ups awaited.

 The New 52, a complete relaunch of the DC universe, placed the Alien Atlas in a role of ambassador, welcoming the newly folded into the universe Stormwatch as part of the initial lineup.
 No longer a canonical founder of the Justice League, J'onn has been portrayed as having kept to the shadows.
 He works behind the scenes, often telepathically erasing his presence from the memory of any he helps.
 Still, he is known as a former member of the Justice League and a relatively public "super hero."
 While in keeping with his usual "warrior-poet" demeanor, the New 52 Manhunter is a bit more aggressive, and more willing to use his telepathic abilities in a forceful manner.
-Much of his origin remains to be revealed, although his basic power set is basically consistent.
-Justice League of America writer Geoff Johns has been quoted as saying he ",,,will make Martian Manhunter the most dangerous character in the DC Universe.”
+Much of his origin remains to be revealed, although his basic power set is essentially consistent.
+Justice League of America writer Geoff Johns has been quoted as saying he "...will make Martian Manhunter the most dangerous character in the DC Universe.”

 He had a wife and a daughter, M'yri'ah and K'hym, whom he loved deeply.
 The Martians had been a thriving and space faring race for centuries, even venturing to Earth on occasion, inadvertently inspiring the Egyptians to build their colossal pyramids.
 However, their doom was approaching swiftly.